rackerlabs/support-how-to/content/cloud-queues/cloud-queues-message-patterns.md

 ***A couple steps in the process can have the following variations***:

-- **Step 2 - variation 1:** The agent could claim messages, but it is slower than simply listing messages, and claiming isn&rsquo;t necessary when only one client will ever read from the queue.
+- **Step 2 - variation 1:** The agent could claim messages, but it is slower than simply listing messages, and claiming isn't necessary when only one client will ever read from the queue.